redis-rs/redis-rs/README.md

 operation can return results in just the type you are expecting.
 This makes for a very pleasant development experience.

+Most Redis and ValKey version should work, but CI runs against Redis 6+ and ValKey 7+.

 The crate is called `redis` and you can depend on it via cargo:

 ```ini